Joseph Smith Quotes on Book of Mormon Geography

 Mr. Stephens’ great developments of antiquities are made bare to the eyes of all the people by reading the history of the Nephites in the Book of Mormon.
 They lived about the narrow neck of land, which now embraces Central America [ie. Mesoamerica], with all the cities that can be found.
 Read the destruction of cities at the crucifixion of Christ, pages 459-60.
 Who could have dreamed that twelve years would have developed such incontrovertible testimony to the Book of Mormon? surely the Lord worketh and none can hinder.

-Article from Time and Seasons while edited by Joseph Smith as a follow-up to the above quote.
+Time and Seasons article follows-up to the above quote.
 Shows that Lehites lived in Central America.
 Importantly it casts great doubt upon the idea that Joseph Smith ever believed the modern Mormon city of Zarahemla Iowa was actually the spot that the ancient city of Zarahemla in the Book of Mormon stood.

 Since our ‘Extract’ was published from Mr. Stephens’ ‘Incidents of Travel,’ &c., we have found another important fact relating to the truth of the Book of Mormon.
 Central America, or Guatemala, is situated north of the Isthmus of Darien and once embraced several hundred miles of territory from north to south.-The city of Zarahemla, burnt at the crucifixion of the Savior, and rebuilt afterwards, stood upon this land as will be seen from the following words in the book of Alma:-‘And now it was only the distance of a day and a half’s journey for a Nephite, on the line Bountiful,and the land Desolation, from the east to the west sea; and thus the land of Nephi, and the land of Zarahemla was nearly surrounded by water: there being a small neck of land between the land northward and the land southward.’
 [See Book of Mormon 3d edition, p.
 280-81.]